horacephair/horacephair.github.io/text.markdown

 * BRICK DAY is October 15

-* The Projects from IPRC and Floating World (19-21 Oct)
+* <a href="http://theprojectspdx.tumblr.com/">The Projects</a>, a festival of experimental comics and narrative, from IPRC and Floating World (19-21 Oct)